 - They install remote management software on your devices (admin rights not controlled by you)

-- They have passwords, network diagrams, and vulnerability info for your network (which often counts as CUI)
+- They have passwords, network diagrams, and vulnerability info for your network (which could be stolen and used against you)

 - Since it isn’t your company, their hiring practices, background checks, and internal controls are normally opaque (access management)